What is data?

 Customer Introduction

 The customer is a B2B e-commerce.
-Just 2 years after its founding, Customer had linked more than 1000 sellers in 10 cities with 5000 suppliers.
+Just two years after its founding, customers had linked more than 1000 sellers in 10 cities with 5000 suppliers.
 Now, customers include 30,000 suppliers, and many fledgling entrepreneurs cite the company as the reason they made the plunge.

 Customer e-commerce technology gave sellers a way to expand their inventory options and kickstart productivity.
 The company built centralized warehouses to relieve wholesalers of inventory management burdens and make it easy for MSME business owners to stock their shelves with more options.
 And with affordable financing from customers, those business owners have new growth opportunities.
 Key to making it all come together?
 Information is delivered at scale with SQL Database and Azure storage technologies.